Get your free photography lesson plan

 The last phase is to determine the type of reflector.
 For the all-around Swiss army knife reflector, go for the 5 in 1 or 6 in 1.

-If you already know what you’re doing and want to spend more cash on an expensive reflector, then go for it!
+If you already know what you’re doing and want to spend more cash on an expensive reflector, go for it!

 Regarding shape, most photographers use round reflectors.
 But I prefer the square reflector because it’s larger and easier to grip.

 As for price, there are plenty of DIY reflectors that you can make on your own.
-You can use your bed sheet as a diffuser, use aluminum foil to mimic a silver reflector, and many more.
+You can use your bed sheet as a diffuser, aluminum foil to mimic a silver reflector, and many more.

 Do you need a reflector for photography?